 Here are nine awesome, uniquely Atlanta parades you should definitely add to your bucket list.

-Experience Atlanta's vibrant, creative energy and parade culture with Chantelle Rytter, the architect behind one of Atlanta's most popular parades, the Atlanta BeltLine Lantern Parade.
+Experience Atlanta's vibrant, creative energy and parade culture with Chantelle Rytter, the architect behind one of the most popular parades in Atlanta, the Atlanta BeltLine Lantern Parade.

 When you think about it, the Atlanta BeltLine is a parade in itself.
 On any given day you can take part in the deluge of people who walk, run, bike or dance their way down the former railroad corridors that connect Atlanta’s vibrant neighborhoods.
 We think that connection to the community and the wondrous art that fills the Atlanta BeltLine is what prompted Chantelle Rytter and the Krewe of the Grateful Gluttons to bring us the Atlanta BeltLine Lantern Parade.
 Since its debut in 2010, the parade of illumination has grown from its humble beginnings to bring more than 60,000 people with lanterns, lights and limitless creativity to kick off the annual Art on the Atlanta BeltLine exhibition, which is the largest temporary art exhibition in the South.
 Seeing the glowing Phoenix light the parade path and getting in on the fun with your own meticulously designed lantern should be on the calendar of every Atlantan.